ShamuoonHaider/NextJs-basics/rendering/README.md

 Once build, these pages can be caches by CDNs and served instantly to users.With this approach, the same pre-rendered page can be shared among different users, giving your app a significant performance boost.

 Static rendering is perfect for things like blog posts, e-commerce product listings, documentation, and marketing pages

+Dynamic rendering
+Dynamic rendering is a server rendering strategy where routes are rendered uniquely for each user when they make a request

+It is useful when you need to show personalize data or information that's only available at request time(and not ahead for time during prerendering)- things like cookies or URL search parameters

+News websites, personalized shopping pages, and social media fees are some examples wher edunamic rendering is beneficial

+How to dynamically render

+Next.js automatically switches to dynamic rendering for an entire route when it detects what we call a "dynamic function" or "dynamic API"

+In Next.js these dynamic functions are:

+- cookies()
+- headers()
+- connection()
+- draftMode()
+- searchParams prop
+- after()

+Using any of these automatically opts your entire route into dynamic rendering at request time

+generateStaticParams()

+generateStaticParams is a function that

+- works alongside dynamic route segments
+- to generate static routes during build time
+- instead of on demand at request time
+- giving us a nice perfomance boost